 Accuracy: An injector can inject filler accurately using a blunt-tipped cannula, giving the patients the desired results.
 A blunt-tipped cannula cannot enter an artery, making it a safer method.
 This ensures that any augmentation therapies will be considerably safer.
 Greater Flexibility: A big location may be treated or filled with only one injection, providing the doctor with more options.
 Sharp needles may pierce veins and arteries under the skin, but a blunt cannula will push them away, reducing the chance of bleeding and bruising.
 Sharp needles produce bruising and swelling, which may be difficult to prevent.
-Swelling and bruising are less likely using the blunt-tipped cannula method, which requires less downtime.
+Swelling and bruising are less likely to use the blunt-tipped cannula method, which requires less downtime.

-Why an injector trained with using cannula?
+Why is an injector trained in using a cannula?

 The injector’s preference determines the usage of a microcannula.
-Although needles are convenient, they are more likely to induce bruising or introduce filler material into a blood artery where it is not desired.
+Although needles are convenient, they are more likely to induce bruising or introduce filler material into a blood artery that is not desired.
 One of the most sought-after skills for face injections is micro-cannula precision.
 The Microcannulas enable the needle to enter via a single tiny point.
 The microcannula’s elasticity enables it to go to different places where the filler can be injected.
 There is virtually little pain and minimal tissue damage because of this.